Billionaire Tej Kohli is on a mission to eradicate blindness from the world.

 Delhi-born billionaire Tej Kohli is trying to do for avoidable corneal blindness what Bill Gates set out to achieve for malaria: complete eradication.

-Kohli, a London-based electrical engineer in his 60s with an estimated US$2.3 billion, made his fortune during the dotcom boom, selling e-commerce payment software.
+Kohli, a London-based electrical engineer in his 60s, made his fortune during the dotcom boom, selling e-commerce payment software.
 He enjoys the finer things in life, with an enviable collection of supercars, two private jets and membership to any club in London worth belonging to.
 He describes his mantra for success as, “one word: innovation” and is a believer in inventing new technologies to build a better world.

 It comes as no surprise that he also wants to tear up the rule book when it comes to his philanthropic work.